 Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
 The Company's approach to managing liquidity risk is to ensure it has a planning and budgeting process in place to determine the funds required to support its ongoing operations and capital expenditures.
 The Company ensures that sufficient funds are raised from private placements, option exercises and warrant exercises to meet its working capital requirements, after taking into account existing cash and expected exercise of share purchase warrants and options.
 Management believes that it will be successful in raising the necessary funds however, given the current market conditions, management believes that the raising of the required funds will take longer than is normal and will be at prices that may be less than desirable.
 There are no assurances that additional funds will be available on terms acceptable to the Company or at all.
-As at May 31, 2023, the Company had \$897,056 (August 31, 2022 - \$520,406) of accounts payable and accrued liabilities due on standard trade payable terms not exceeding 90 days.
+As at November 30, 2023, the Company had cash of \$441,091 (August 31, 2023 - \$110,750) to settle \$931,352 (August 31, 2023 - \$1,003,429) of accounts payable and accrued liabilities due on standard trade payable terms not exceeding 90 days.
+The Company's management of liquidity risk has not changed materially from that of the prior year.